mwsohn/DominanceAnalysis.jl/README.md

 ### Options:
 - df - input data in a DataFrame
-- dep - dependent variable (Symbol)
+- dep - dependent variable
 - indeps - a vector of independent variables.
 A set of variables can be specified as a tuple within the vector
 - covars - a vector of covariates that will be included in all models.